tanzui/ots/intl.en-US/SDK Reference/PHP SDK/Multi-row operations.md

     -   The limit parameter is added to limit the number of returned rows.
 -   table\_name: required.
 This parameter specifies the name of the table.
 -   inclusive\_start\_primary\_key: the primary key from which the read starts.
 If the specified row exists, it is included in the response.
 This parameter is required.
     -   The primary key of a table can include multiple primary key columns.
 The primary key columns are sorted by the order they are added.
 For example, the primary key structure PRIMARY KEY \(A, B, C\) is different from PRIMARY KEY \(A, C, B\).
 Table Store sorts rows based on the values of all primary key columns.
-For more information, see [Table Store Data Model and Query Operations](https://yq.aliyun.com/articles/38621).
     -   Each item consists of the primary key name, primary key value \(PrimaryKeyValue\), and primary key type \(PrimaryKeyType, which is optional\).
     -   The value of PrimaryKeyValue can be an integer or a string.
     -   PrimaryKeyType can be set to PrimaryKeyTypeConst::CONST\_INTEGER, PrimaryKeyTypeConst::CONST\_STRING, or PrimaryKeyTypeConst::CONST\_BINARY, which respectively indicate the INTEGER, STRING \(UTF-8 encoded string\), and BINARY types.
 If the type is INTEGER or STRING, it can be ignored.
 Otherwise, the type must be specified.
     -   A primary key column can also be of the INF\_MIN or INF\_MAX type.
 INF\_MIN columns are always smaller than other columns, while INF\_MAX columns are always larger than other columns.
     -   If PrimaryKeyType is set to PrimaryKeyTypeConst::CONST\_INF\_MIN or PrimaryKeyTypeConst::CONST\_INF\_MAX, you can set PrimaryKeyValue to null.
 -   exclusive\_end\_primary\_key: the primary key at which the read ends.
 No matter whether the specified row exists, it is excluded from the response.
 This parameter is required.
     -   The primary key of a table can include multiple primary key columns.
 The primary key columns are sorted by the order they are added.
 For example, the primary key structure PRIMARY KEY \(A, B, C\) is different from PRIMARY KEY \(A, C, B\).
 Table Store sorts rows based on the values of all primary key columns.
-For more information, see [Table Store Data Model and Query Operations](https://yq.aliyun.com/articles/38621).
     -   Each item consists of the primary key name, primary key value \(PrimaryKeyValue\), and primary key type \(PrimaryKeyType, which is optional\).
     -   The value of PrimaryKeyValue can be an integer or a string.
     -   PrimaryKeyType can be set to PrimaryKeyTypeConst::CONST\_INTEGER, PrimaryKeyTypeConst::CONST\_STRING, or PrimaryKeyTypeConst::CONST\_BINARY, which respectively indicate the INTEGER, STRING \(UTF-8 encoded string\), and BINARY types.
 If the type is INTEGER or STRING, it can be ignored.
 Otherwise, the type must be specified.